 You can also urge them to join the first batch of pre-order customers.
 This way, they'll feel more tempted to join your pre-sell list.

-The very essence of using a pre-order strategy is to build hype.
+The very essence of using a pre-order strategy is to generate excitement and build hype.
 For this, you have to...

 4. Spread The Word

 The more you spread the word, the better your current customers will respond to your campaign.

 Send out an email to every customer on your list.
 You can also create diverting copy and visual assets to attract your target audience.

 No one will be enticed to click that "Buy Button" if your pre-order campaign materials don't look attractive.

 Also, add T&Cs, the total quantity of products available for pre-orders, and other details.

 Play It Safe With Pre-Orders...

 Every new idea needs validation.

 Pre-ordering is an amazing tool to drive pre-order sales for your next product launch.